Budapest, Hungary

 Seen in retrospect, the Estonian National Museum appears less like an isolated architectural achievement than an early articulation of the transformation now unfolding across the region.

-Designed by Lina Ghotmeh and her partners, the building extends from a former Soviet airfield as a long rising plane, its sloping roofline continuing the geometry of the runway itself—an architectural gesture that transforms a landscape once defined by military occupation into a trajectory of cultural continuity.
+What would be a more evocative setting than this - the building extends from a former Soviet airfield as a long rising plane, with a sloping roofline continuing the geometry of the runway itself.
+This is an architectural gesture that transforms a landscape once defined by military occupation into a trajectory of cultural continuity.
+Poetry!

 What distinguishes the project is the clarity with which architecture translates history into spatial form.
 The building does not simply contain a national narrative; it physically stages the passage from rupture to renewal.